 Who can get a buy-to-let mortgage?

-You’ll struggle to get a buy-to-let mortgage if you don’t already own your own home, whether outright or with an outstanding mortgage.
+- You already own your own home, whether outright or with an outstanding mortgage.

 How do buy-to-let mortgages work?